satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B. However, such decisions will only be possible once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic, in accord with the “reputation” assessment mentioned above.
+aggregate metric evaluating A’s expertise on the statement’s topic is higher than that of B. However, such decisions will only be possible once this system has acquired a sufficient amount of data about group A and B’s expertise on reviewing this topic, where expertise is related to the “reputation” assessment mentioned above.

 5. Expedite reviews and allow for continued review.